user-grinch/Project-Props/README.md

 - Project Props procedural small details

-## ⚠️ Object.dat mods
-Mods that edit `object.dat` values of original positions must be merged manually and copied to the `/data` folder — Fastloader enforces this behavior.
-Project Props 3 uses Fastloader only to load **additional lines** for newly added objects into the `object.dat` file inside `/data`.

-## ⚠️ Procobj.dat / surfinfo.dat Mods

-Mods like *Sidewalk Weeds* (our mod already does the same) interfere with the **procedural object system** used in Project Props.
-Compatibility with such mods is **not supported** – and in fact, you don’t need them anymore.

-In general, **modloader** has no problem merging multiple `procobj.dat` files.
-However, other mods that modify `surfinfo.dat` may conflict and cause crashes when used alongside Project Props.

 ## ⚠️ Urbanize Compatibility Note

 If you prefere Urbanize Mailboxes, Hydrants and Parking Meters - Use default settings